Skip to main content

 • graphics

-The graphics of the game are generally well-received, featuring sharp textures and smooth performance even on average PCs, earning a score of 7/10.
-While the overall visuals are pleasant and the realistic 3D design impresses, some users feel that certain elements, like the stickers on toys, detract from the aesthetic appeal.
-The guided gameplay mechanics, however, limit creative freedom in tool selection.
+The graphics are generally well-received, featuring sharp textures and smooth performance even on average PCs, contributing to an enjoyable visual experience.
+While the overall design is impressive and realistic, some users feel that certain elements, like the stickers, detract from the aesthetic appeal of the toys.

 • “The graphics themselves are pretty nice as well, with sharp textures and everything running smoothly on the highest settings (on an average PC).”